-To upgrade your XiVO to the latest version, you must use the xivo-upgrade script.
+To upgrade your Wazo to the latest version, you must use the wazo-upgrade script.
 You can start an upgrade with the command:

-xivo-upgrade
+wazo-upgrade

-- You can't use xivo-upgrade if you have not run the wizard yet - Upgrading from a version prior to XiVO 1.2 is not supported. - When upgrading XiVO, you must also upgrade all associated XiVO Clients.
+- You can't use wazo-upgrade if you have not run the wizard yet - Upgrading from a version prior to XiVO 1.2 is not supported. - When upgrading Wazo, you must also upgrade all associated XiVO Clients.
 There is currently no retrocompatibility on older XiVO Client versions.
+The only exception is Wazo 16.16, which is compatible with XiVO Client 16.13.

-This script will update XiVO and restart all services.
+This script will update Wazo and restart all services.

-There are 2 options you can pass to xivo-upgrade:
+There are 2 options you can pass to wazo-upgrade:

 - -d to only download packages without installing them.
-This will still upgrade the package containing xivo-upgrade and xivo-service. - -f to force upgrade, without asking for user confirmation iptables -nvL
+This will still upgrade the package containing wazo-upgrade. - -f to force upgrade, without asking for user confirmation wazo-upgrade uses the following environment variables: